cedrata/cedrata-detector/README.md

 # Cedrata Detector

-This is my (Luca Greggio) Diploma final project at UniFe, it is a python ML program able to recognize in an instrument track where notes are played.
+This is my (Luca Greggio/Cedrata) Diploma final project at UniFe, it is a python ML program able to recognize in an instrument track where notes are played.

 ## Features or Example